This page was first created in 2002, updated in 2009 but

 televisions and radios.

+many months.
 The building was a

 Woolworths and then a leather furniture shop.